pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/13_Plugin_Developers_Guide/README.md

 # Bundle Developers Guide

-In previous versions of Pimcore, a plugin system allowes you to hook into the system to add custom functionality.
+In previous versions of Pimcore, a plugin system allowed you to hook into the system to add custom functionality.
 Starting with
 Pimcore 5, the plugin system was replaced by native Symfony bundles.
 Therefore, you do not need to any special plugin structure but can refer to the [Symfony Bundle Documentation](http://symfony.com/doc/current/bundles.html) on how to get started with your custom bundles.
-From within your bundle, you have all possibilities to extend the system, from defining new services or routes, library code and anything else.
+A bundle can do anything - in fact, core Pimcore functionalities like the admin interface are implemented as bundle.
+From within your bundle, you have all possibilities to extend the system, from defining new services or routes to hook into the event system or provide controllers and views.

 ## Bundle layout

 See [Bundle Directory Structure](http://symfony.com/doc/current/bundles.html#bundle-directory-structure) for a standard bundle directory layout.

-## Auto loading config and routing definitions

-By default, Symfony does not load configuration and/or routing definitions from bundles but expects you to define everything in `app/config` (optionally importing config files from bundles or other locations).
-Pimcore extends the config loading by trying to load the following configuration files of every active bundle:

-* `Resources/config/pimcore/config_<environment>.yml` with fallback to `Resources/config/pimcore/config.yml` if the environment
-  specific lookup didn't find anything
-* `Resources/config/pimcore/routing_<environment>.yml` with fallback to `Resources/config/pimcore/routing.yml` if the environment
-  specific lookup didn't find anything

 ## Pimcore bundles

-There is, however, a special kind of bundle implementing `Pimcore\Extension\Bundle\PimcoreBundleInterface` which gives you additional possibilities:
+There is a special kind of bundle implementing `Pimcore\Extension\Bundle\PimcoreBundleInterface` which gives you additional possibilities.
+These bundles provide a similar API as plugins did in previous versions:

 * The bundle shows up in the extension manager and can be enabled/disabled from there.
 Normal bundles need to be registered via code in your `AppKernel.php`.